 To simplify the notation, I define the \emph{welfare} function and the \emph{budget} function:

-As explained in Example \ref{exa:Welfare-program-eligibility} from Section \ref{subsec:Estimation-of-Data-dependent}, under a utilitarian social welfare function, maximizing the benefit with respect to eligibility criterion is equivalent to maximizing the welfare, which is why I refer to $W(g;P)$ as the welfare function.
+and the constrained optimal policy $g_{P}^{\ast}$ is therefore the solution to As explained in Example \ref{exa:Welfare-program-eligibility} from Section \ref{sec:Motivations-and-setup}, under a utilitarian social welfare function, maximizing the benefit with respect to eligibility policy is equivalent to maximizing the welfare, which is why I refer to $W(g;P)$ as the welfare function.
 The welfare function and the budget function are both deterministic functions from $\mathcal{G}\rightarrow\mathbb{R}$.
-The index by the distribution $P$ highlights that welfare and budget of criterion $g$ vary with $P$, and in particular, whether a criterion $g$ satisfies the budget constraint depends on which distribution $P$ is of interest.
+The index by the distribution $P$ highlights that welfare and budget of policy $g$ vary with $P$, and in particular, whether a policy $g$ satisfies the budget constraint depends on which distribution $P$ is of interest.

-When the benefit-cost attributes $(\Gamma,R)$ are unobserved and the distribution $P$ is unknown, both the welfare function and the budget function are unknown functions.
-Given experimental data, using estimates $(\Gamma_{i}^{\ast},R_{i}^{\ast})$ described below, one can estimate the welfare function and the budget function using their sample-analog versions:

-Solving the constrained optimization problem (\ref{eq:population primal}) based on these sample-analogs means the solution is a statistical rule $\widehat{g}$, which selects an eligibility criterion based on the observed data.
-Therefore, the estimation errors in $(\Gamma_{i}^{\ast},R_{i}^{\ast})$ need to be asymptotically unimportant for the performance of statistical rules.

-The appropriate expressions for these estimates depend on the type of observed data.
-Below I state the estimates formed based an RCT that randomly assigns the eligibility.
-The observed data $\{A_{i}^{\ast}\}_{i=1}^{n}$ consists of i.i.d. observations $A_{i}^{\ast}=(Y_{i},Z_{i},D_{i},X_{i})\in\mathcal{A}^{\ast}$.
-The distribution of $A_{i}^{\ast}$ is induced by the distribution of $(\Gamma,R,X)$ as in the population, as well as the sampling design of the RCT.
-Here $D_{i}$ is an indicator for being in the eligibility arm of the RCT, $Y_{i}$ is the observed outcome and $Z_{i}$ is the observed cost of providing eligibility to an individual participating in the RCT.
-The observed cost is mechanically zero if an individual is not randomized into the eligibility arm.
-The estimates for $(\Gamma,R)$ are